Course Review: Coursera's AI for Enhanced Content Creation

 We recapped the learning objectives from each week to set your expectations for course material.
 The great part about this certification is that it's self-paced-- meaning that if you're super determined you can likely knock it out in a weekend.
 However, we've recapped the material in weekly chunks for you here.
 The primary focus of the entire cert is teaching the different types of engagements you can have while prompting the AI.
 Each week mostly focuses on the different themes-- we found this format to be incredibly helpful and thoughtful provoking.

-⏱ Time: ~2 hours
+Estimated Time: ~2 hours

-📚 Topics Covered:
+Topics Covered:

 - What is Generative AI?

-- How AI is changing content creation
+- The evolving role of AI in content creation

-📝 Activities: - Watch short lecture videos
+- Watch short lecture videos

-- Try a few generative tools hands-on
+- Explore generative tools through hands-on demos

-- Reflect on your current content workflow
+- Reflect on how AI could integrate into your current content workflow

-Week 2: Using AI for Text-Based Content
+Week 2: AI for Written Content

-⏱ Time: ~2–2.5 hours
+Estimated Time: ~2–2.5 hours

-📚 Topics Covered:
+Topics Covered:

-- Using AI to generate articles, blog posts, emails, and scripts
+- Using AI to generate articles, emails, blog posts, and scripts

-- Ethical considerations in AI-generated writing
+- Ethical and quality considerations in AI-assisted writing

 Week 3: Visual Content Creation with AI

-⏱ Time: ~2 hours
+Estimated Time: ~2 hours

-📚 Topics Covered:
+Topics Covered:

-- Text-to-image workflows
+- Text-to-image workflows and basic prompt engineering

-- Reflect on creative quality and limitations
+- Reflect on visual quality, brand alignment, and tool limitations

-Week 4: Real-World Applications and Best Practices
+Week 4: Real-World Use Cases and Implementation

-⏱ Time: ~1.5 hours
+Estimated Time: ~1.5 hours

-📚 Topics Covered:
+Topics Covered:

 - Tool comparisons: ChatGPT vs. Bard vs. Claude

-- Maintaining originality and human oversight
+- Balancing automation with originality and editorial oversight

-- Build a simple AI content workflow
+- Build a basic AI-powered content workflow

-- Complete a quiz or short assessment
+- Complete a short assessment or quiz

 Cost and Auditing